The name of this organization shall be “The College of Fine and Applied Arts of the University of Illinois at Urbana-Champaign” (“College”).

 - Chairpersons and heads of departments, directors of schools and Krannert Art Museum and Krannert Center for the Performing Arts, and the Dean shall also be more thoroughly evaluated at least once every five years.
 For these evaluations, a review committee shall be appointed by the administrator to whom the administrator being evaluated reports in consultation with the Executive Committee of the unit.
 This review committee shall consult with faculty, academic professionals, non-academic staff, and students of the unit whose administrator is being evaluated and shall prepare a report including summaries of comments or surveys received, an evaluation of the administrator’s performance, and any recommendations for future action.
 This report shall be presented to the administrator’s direct supervisor, who shall discuss the report with the administrator under evaluation and take any appropriate actions.

-These procedures apply to faculty as defined in items 1 and 2 in Section III of these bylaws.
-Other academic staff and academic professional staff should refer to campus grievance procedures.
+These procedures apply to faculty as defined in items 1 and 2 in Section III A of these bylaws and other members of the College as defined in Section III B. Other academic staff and academic professional staff should refer to campus grievance procedures.
 Civil Service employees should refer to Policy and Rules for Civil Service Staff for procedures applying to that employee group.
 These procedures are intended to address complaints from faculty of the College concerning actions and policies of the executive officers of the units of the College, members of the College staff, or members of College committees, except complaints related to discrimination and/or harassment.

 - The Grievance Committee shall consist of the members of the College Executive Committee elected from the tenure-granting departments and schools except those elected from the unit from which the grievance arises.
+An additional appointee from the Specialized Faculty Advisory Committee shall serve as a member only for purposes of grievances concerning specialized faculty.
 The elected Vice Chair of the Executive Committee shall chair the Grievance Committee unless the chair is from the unit from which the grievance arises, in which case the Committee will select a chair for the particular case.
 The Committee shall be advisory to the Dean.

 - Before filing a formal grievance with the Committee, the grievant should first try to resolve the problem informally with the individual(s) against whom the grievance is being made (“the respondent(s)”).